|Microsoft Office InfoPath™ 2003 Service Pack 1 or later

-Most people in a business environment fill out forms, such as expense reports, time cards, employee surveys, or insurance forms, while other people are responsible for designing, distributing, and maintaining these forms.
-You can use InfoPath, a new program in the Microsoft Office System, to design and fill out electronic forms, such as the expense report form shown below.
+In a business setting, most people are required to fill out forms, such as expense reports, time cards, employee surveys, or insurance forms.
+Other people are responsible for designing, distributing, and maintaining these forms.
+You can use InfoPath, a new program in the Microsoft Office System, to both design and fill out electronic forms, such as the expense report form shown below.

 What is InfoPath?